loganramhap/TAQueueSystem/README.md

 Wooooo!

 List of things we're gonna do:
-Publically visible queue/n
+Publically visible queue
-One submission at a time/n
+One submission at a time
-Google login/n
+Google login
-Data Analytics (excel export)/n
+Data Analytics (excel export)
-Pushback on bad question/n
+Pushback on bad question
-Autolab submission reference (number)/n
+Autolab submission reference (number)
-API views/n
+API views
-Edit submission in queue/n
+Edit submission in queue
-Related resources/n
+Related resources
-Feedback (both directions)/n
+Feedback (both directions)
-Limit submissions at certain times/n
+Limit submissions at certain times
-TA’s can cancel office hours in systems/n
+TA’s can cancel office hours in systems
-Office hour calendar/n
+Office hour calendar
-Select office hour to make ticket for (half hour ahead) (once a week, for that week)/n
+Select office hour to make ticket for (half hour ahead) (once a week, for that week)
-TA: caught in traffic, gonna be a second late/n
+TA: caught in traffic, gonna be a second late
-FEED/n
+FEED